SoBiMoqadam/Book-Lpic-1-linux/README.md

 It validates your ability to perform maintenance tasks on the command line, install & configure a computer running Linux, and configure basic networking.

 ### What You’ll Learn:
 - Command line usage
 - System architecture
 - Linux installation & package management
 - Shell scripting & basic networking
 - Security basics

 ---

-## Features of This Guide
-✔️ Concise explanations for all LPIC-1 objectives
-✔️ Practical examples and commands
-✔️ Exam tips and tricks
-✔️ Cheat sheets for quick revision
-✔️ Hands-on exercises

----